jtimonen/stan_numerical_solvers/README.md

-# Reliable and fast use of numerical solvers
+# Reliable and fast use of numerical solvers in Stan

 A Stan case study.